jgoerzen/docker-reverse-proxy-apache/README.md

 your proxied application with these scripts, this setup assumes that you terminate SSL at the proxy and use basic HTTP on over to the client.

+The reverse-proxy-apache setup included here will set both of these headers appropriately.